 Stage 6: Construction of pond, channel bank terracing, and new stairs

-Works to put the ‘pond’ back into Moonee Ponds Creek are now in progress, along with works to create stepped terracing (like a natural amphitheatre) on the creek banks.
+Work is progressing well to put the ‘pond’ back into the Moonee Ponds Creek, along with creating stepped terracing (like a natural amphitheatre) on the creek banks.
 This is an exciting part of the project where we’re making better use of open space by creating public gathering spaces for the community to enjoy.
 These works are happening on the Merri-bek Council side.

 Started